2023 Boothbay Region Tuna Challenge Rules

 2. All boats must be registered to the Boothbay Harbor Tuna Challenge.
-The Captain from each registered vessel must be present to sign in and attend the Captains’ Meeting on Saturday, September 3rd between 5:00PM and 7:00PM.
-Any vessel that is not signed in prior to 9:00PM at the Tournament meeting on that date will not be eligible to fish for that tournament year.
-There are 60 available slots for the 2022 Boothbay Harbor Tuna Challenge.
+The Captain from each registered vessel must be present to sign in and attend the Captains Meeting on Saturday September 2 between 5 and 7 PM.
+Any vessel that is not signed in prior to 9:00 P.M at the Tournament meeting on that date will not be eligible to fish for that tournament year.
+There are 75 available slots for the 2023 Boothbay Region Tuna Challenge.

 3. General Category Rules apply with the following exceptions:

-a) No electric harpoons
+a) No electric harpoons,

-b) No aerial reconnaissance allowed
+b) No aerial reconnaissance allowed,

 hydraulic, or electrically driven devices.